martinsolent/figma/docs/interaction/child_1.md

 ![](../images/draw_1/draw_10.png)

-You Will need to create a component to be the drawer navigation which will come in from the right of the screen this has a header with an avatar and a list of items
+You will need to create a component to be the drawer navigation which will come in from the right of the screen this has a header with an avatar and a list of items

 ![](../images/draw_1/draw_11.png)